 However, they are also grappling with reduced staffing, grueling schedules and increasing demands from employers.
 This does not bode well for patient safety.
 Neither does the fact that some providers are simply careless or even reckless in their work.

-At The Law Offices of Jeffrey S. Glassman, our Boston medical malpractice attorneys recognize how traumatizing it is to suffer as a result of a medical professional’s negligence.
+At Jeffrey Glassman Injury Lawyers, our Boston medical malpractice attorneys recognize how traumatizing it is to suffer as a result of a medical professional’s negligence.
 We also know these cases are incredibly complex, differing vastly from general personal injury cases in terms of the proof burden.

 These cases are strictly vetted by a tribunal long before they ever make it to the trial phase, and most defendants will pour copious resources into aggressively fighting these claims – to deny plaintiffs their rightful compensation, but also to avoid a public stain on their record.